-La Luministe is a historical fiction book about the ground-breaking female impressionist, Berthe Morisot.
+La Luministe is a historical fiction book about the ground-breaking female painter and impressionist, Berthe Morisot.
 The author Paula Butterfield, describes in her novel what it was like to be a female artist during the emergence of the impressionism art movement.

 19th Century Europe for Women

 Women in the 19th century were not allowed to pursue paying occupations.
 They were expected to marry and raise a family.